Homomorphism complexes, reconfiguration, and homotopy for directed graphs

 The Mycielskian construction preserves the property of being triangle-free but increases the chromatic number.
-In particular the \emph{Gr\"otzsch graph} = ${\mathcal M}_2(C_5)$ is a triangle-free graph with chromatic number 4.
+In particular, the \emph{Gr\"otzsch graph} = ${\mathcal M}_2(C_5)$ is a triangle-free graph with chromatic number 4.
 By applying the Mycielskian construction repeatedly to a triangle-free starting graph, Mycielski showed in \cite{Myc} that there exist triangle-free graphs with arbitrarily large chromatic number.

-The Mycielskian also plays a role in the study of homomorphism complexes.
-In \cite[Theorem 3.1]{Cso} Csorba proved that for every (undirected) graph $G$ and every $r \geq 1$ the homomorphism complex $\oldHom(K_2, {\mathcal M}_r(G))$ is ${\mathbb Z}_2$-homotopy equivalent to $S (\oldHom(K_2, G))$, the suspension of $\oldHom(K_2,G)$.
-We next discuss a version of the Mycielskian construction for directed graphs, where now several choices can be made regarding orientations.
+In \cite[Theorem 3.1]{Cso} Csorba proved that for every (undirected) graph $G$ and every $r \geq 1$, the homomorphism complex $\oldHom(K_2, {\mathcal M}_r(G))$ is ${\mathbb Z}_2$-homotopy equivalent to $S (\oldHom(K_2, G))$, the suspension of $\oldHom(K_2,G)$.
+We next discuss a version of the Mycielskian construction for digraphs, where now several choices can be made regarding orientations.

 \begin{defn}[Directed Mycielskian] Define the directed graphs $I^1$, $I^2$, and $I^3$ as in Figure \ref{fig1}.
-For a directed graph $G$, we define following graphs.
+For a digraph $G$, we define following.

 \end{defn}